Five for the 4th: Pet Safety Tips

 Barbeques, fireworks, and fun—the 4th of July is a great holiday, but it can bring some hazards for your pet.
 Here are some tips for keeping your animal friend safe while you celebrate:

-1. Fireworks are cool, but the racket is terrifying for many animals.
+- Fireworks are cool, but the racket is terrifying for many animals.
 Keep your pets at home and inside with calm music or white noise on.
-If your pet has an extreme reaction to the noise such as heavy panting, drooling, shaking, hiding, or trying to escape, your Las Tablas veterinarian may be able to help with medication or herbal remedies.
+If your pet has an extreme reaction to the noise such as heavy panting, drooling, shaking, hiding, or trying to escape, your Las Tablas veterinarian may be able to help with medication.

 - Grilling is tasty, but cooked meat bones often splinter and become hazardous if swallowed.
 Nix the corn cobs, too—they can cause intestinal blockage.

 - Heading to the beach for the holiday?
 Don’t let your dog drink seawater!
 Water from the ocean can bring on vomiting and dehydration.